linker3000/Z80-Board/README.md

 Early AI - Let Eliza sort out your troubles (not to be taken seriously)

+---

-all code loads via Tera Term using its copy-and-paste feature.
-PuTTY causes buffer overflows.
+All the above code loads via Tera Term using its copy-and-paste feature.

 Let me know if anything needs further modification...and enjoy some retro gaming!